linguisticmind/search-in-subs/README.md

               At least one search term must be given to perform a search.
 Set‐ ting this option multiple times sets multiple search terms.

-       -g, --default-glob=<glob_pattern>
-              A shell glob pattern to use when  no  <file|dir>  arguments  are specified, or when a <file|dir> argument is a directory.
-The de‐ fault is '*.srt'.

-              Shell options 'nullglob', 'extglob' and 'globstar'  are  enabled internally  in  search-in-subs, thus the default glob pattern is sensitive to those options.

        -v, --verbose
               Print the filename even if there were no matches found  in  that